 If you hold a learner licence or a P1 or P2 provisional licence in Victoria, you must not use a device such as a mobile phone for any purpose while you are driving.
 This means you cannot even use a hands-free system.
 You are also considered to be driving if you are stationary but not parked in an authorised space, such as if you are stopped at traffic lights.

-If you are caught using a device while driving, you will receive a fine and 4 demerit points.
-Once you reach 5 demerit points, you will most likely have your licence suspended.
+If you are caught using a device while driving, you will receive a fine and four demerit points.
+Once you accrue five demerit points, you will most likely have your licence suspended.

 Open car licence holders

-For the holder of an open or full driver’s licence, using a mobile phone while driving in Victoria is generally prohibited, subject to only a few exceptions.
+For the holder of an open or full driver’s licence, using a mobile phone while driving in Victoria is generally prohibited, with only a few exceptions.

 If you hold an open or full driver’s licence in Victoria, you are permitted to use your phone to make or receive a phone call or to use audio or music function, but only if it is: